just-ai/jaicf-template/README.md

 ### Run locally

 To run this project locally just create a new project from source codes in IntelliJ IDEA and run `Server.kt`.
 This will start the server on port 8080.

+#### Obtain global URL

+You can then propagate your local instance to the Internet using

+`ssh -R 80:localhost:8080 ssh.localhost.run`

+Or use [ngrok](https://ngrok.com/) to obtain the global URL if there is no `ssh` in your OS.

-You can then propagate your local instance to the Interrnet using `ssh -R 80:localhost:8080 ssh.localhost.run` to obtain the global URL.
-Copy this URL and use it as a fulfillment URL in your [Dialogflow](https://dialogflow.com) agent (see below).
+Copy this URL then and use it as a fulfillment URL in your [Dialogflow](https://dialogflow.com) agent (see below).

 ### Deploy to Heroku